Clara's Story

 then ran the one-man bank of Ethel (when we were teenagers, Jewell and I

-would alternate months helping Papa in the bank after school--we posted
+would alternate months helping Papa in the bank after school.
+We posted

 the old fashioned ledger books and earned 25 cents an hour.)
-During

-while talking to folks there he made a deal to help a man sell a
+while talking to folks there, he made a deal to help a man sell a

-and made five or maybe ten thousand dollars for himself.
+considerable plot of timber land in central Mississippi.
+He found a buyer, and made five or maybe ten thousand dollars for himself.
 (Big money in

 those days!)